NhoaKing-Tech/jarvis-streamdeck/README.md

 # Use the reset utility
 cd /path/to/jarvis-streamdeck/jarvis
 python utils/reset_jarvis.py

+# or if you set up the alias in your .bashrc:
+jarvis-reset
+# alias jarvis-reset='conda activate jarvis-busybee && python ~/projects/jarvis-streamdeck/jarvis/utils/reset_jarvis.py'

 # This clears the StreamDeck and resets it to blank state
 ```